Fusoppark/DRAMsim3/README.md

 <hr/>

-# What we have done...
+# What we have done... : Readme.md of [Project](https://github.com/ChoSeokJu/DRAMsim3)

 - `bankstate.cc` / `bankstate.h`